 This is not to say that larger businesses are immune to this mistake — they’re not.
 But the mistake is far more devastating given the volatility of challenges these smaller entities face.

-Here are a few of the common caricatures of Marketers I run into:
+Here are a few of the common caricatures of Marketers:

-- The TedTalk Guru: This marketer strides confidently on a stage delivering over-simplified theories and claiming they will make everything perfect.
-Except, claims are easy — marketing is hard.
-Yet engineers and other startup non-marketers have quite often run into this type at trade shows and conferences.
-They’ve also been pestered by them as sales people.
-And the more it seems we run into them, the more startup folks come to believe that the caricature MUST BE right.
+- The TedTalk Guru: This marketer strides confidently on a stage delivering over-simplified theories while claiming they can make perfection.
+Of course, claims are easy but marketing is hard.
+Still, engineers and other startup non-marketers have run into this type so often at trade shows and conferences or been pestered by them as sales people that they come to believe that this caricature MUST BE the right answer.

-- The Engineer: Marketers make science, engineering, and manufacturing oriented founders uncomfortable.
-Yet startups often want to hire people like themselves for the comfort.
-They have a valid fear that a shallow marketer will fail to be able to market their hard work.
-But great marketers are NOT like engineers.
+- The Engineer: The right marketers will make science, engineering, and manufacturing oriented founders uncomfortable because great marketers are NOT engineers and should not think like engineers.
 There are two types of shallow: The TedTalk shallow and the engineer who never learned to be a marketer.
 Don’t opt for either of these.
 My background started as an engineer.
-As a result, I’ve quite often left engineers confused because they think I should be a lot more like them.
+Today I confuse engineers because they may expect I’ll be a lot more like them.
 I’m not and that’s intentional.
-I fully committed to marketing and it delivers.
-My work leads to tremendous market impact specifically because I’m NO LONGER an engineer.
+I fully committed to marketing because it is important that I’m NO LONGER an engineer.

-- The Financial Analyst: Startups very early want to believe that marketing is an analytic job.
+- The Financial Analyst: There are certain startups who want to believe that marketing is an analytic job.
 So they hire people tremendously focused on estimating market sizes and other detailed calculations to be used with potential investors.
 Except, they do this before they figure out who cares enough to buy the product.
 Again, they’ve made themselves comfortable at the expense of their own success.

 - The Great Communicator: More and more these days there seems to be a belief that “marketing = communication.”
 That’s an immediate recipe for disaster.
 Marketing involves all aspects of learning from the market in order to develop viable products which will appeal within a large enough market to matter, can be distributed effectively to that market, where that market can be brought to buy the product at the right price, and sometimes involves communication.
 Wait.
 Aren’t those the 4Ps?
 Of course they are.
 The 4Ps remain the most universally applicable way to look at the breadth needed from marketing.

-- The Last Success: Quite often, startups look within the “industry” they’re working in to hire marketers.
-Except, if a startup is doing anything radically different, they may be making a core mistake.
-While there are superb marketers out there in any industry, there are also a great many who know only one way the market — the one that made them successful right now.
+- The Last Success: Many startups look within the “industry” they’re working in to hire marketers.
+Except, if a startup is doing anything radically different, this is a core mistake.
+While there are superb marketers out there in any industry, there are also a great many who know only one way the market — the one that made them successful.
 A startup needs their marketers to bring an openness to do something new — to find the unexpected success in an unexpected way — perhaps even a way that someone might accuse of being “old” (like TV or direct mail or catalogs or a sales force).

 The Right Marketing Temperament.
-While I’ve listed specific errors with each type, ALL of the caricatures are missing the subtleties of the right marketing temperament.
+While I’ve listed specific errors with each type, ALL of the caricatures miss the subtleties of the right marketing temperament.

 A first piece of advice for startups is to be especially open to people you wouldn’t expect to be a marketer.
 Be aware that if you are looking for locked-in confidence — absolute belief in absolute ideas — then you’re going to fail.